Your future in agriculture is waiting.

 Applicants must complete the Application Form and:

-- Produce a creative three-minute video or 1,000-word essay sharing their food story (criteria below);
+- Produce a creative three-minute video or 1,000-word essay (criteria below);

 - Provide a letter of conditional acceptance to a post-secondary institution; and